-In accordance with legislation, the school has a number of Designated Senior Leads (DSL) to deal with issues related to Child Protection and Safeguarding.
-The SENDCo is also a DSL.
-All staff receive regular Child Protection awareness training.
-The DSL and the FBSL have recently been retrained in the use of the new Common Assessment Framework (CAF).
+In accordance with legislation, the school has a number of Designated Senior Leads (DSLs) to deal with issues related to Child Protection and Safeguarding.
+The SENDCo is also a DSL and has specific responsibility for safeguarding SEND pupils.
+All staff receive regular safeguarding training.
+The DSL and the PFSL have recently been retrained in the use of the new Common Assessment Framework (CAF).
 All staff are trained to Level I (Awareness).